markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-overview.md

 > [!Important]
 > Decreasing the maximum amount of diagnostic data viewable through the tool will remove all data history and requires a reboot of your device.
 Additionally, increasing the maximum amount of diagnostic data viewable by the tool may come with performance impacts to your machine.

-## View additional diagnostic data in the View problem reports tool
+## View additional diagnostic data in the "View problem reports" tool

 Available on Windows 10 (version 1809 and higher) and on Windows 11, you can review additional Windows Error Reporting diagnostic data in the **View problem reports** page within the Diagnostic Data Viewer.